harp-tech/harp-tech.github.io/articles/distributors.md

 # Distributors

-This is a placeholder for future vendors who are just involved in distributing Harp devices.
+Placeholder for future vendors who are just involved in distributing Harp devices.